Namibia at a Glance

 Setting Up Your Household

-In Windhoek, armed robberies do occur, so expats usually live in houses or compounds with electric fences or high walls and bars on the windows and many have security systems.
+In Windhoek, armed robberies do occur, so expats usually live in protected houses or compounds, with electric fences or high walls and bars on the windows, as well as security systems.
 You will see less of these types of safety precautions as you move outside the capital.
 In general, life in Namibia is much safer than in neighboring South Africa and many other African countries in this regard.

 Rental Prices and Buying Property

 It is a landlord’s market at the moment in Namibia, and prices have increased considerably over the past few years.
 Expats from Western European countries will likely still find the housing prices quite reasonable and be able to get good value for their money.
-Rental prices generally range from NAD 10,000 - 40,000.
+Rental prices generally range from 15,000 to 45,000 NAD per month.
 These prices vary widely, however, based on quality, location, size, and other factors.
 Some single expats choose to share an apartment or house to cut costs while they are living in Namibia.

 If you’re living in Windhoek, there are three shopping malls and several major South African supermarket chains, but in smaller cities and towns, you will find considerably less variety.
-If you are a meat eater, however, you’ve come to the right place, as meat is a major part of the Namibian diet.
+If you are a meat eater, then you’ve come to the right place; Meat is a major part of the Namibian diet.
 Most grocery stores and restaurants carry quality meat, from beef to zebra and oryx, at very reasonable prices.
 Some foods may be limited due to seasonal availability.
-Normal business hours are 8:30 - 17:30 from Monday to Friday.
+Normal business hours are from 8:00 or 8:30 to 17:00 from Monday to Friday.
 Most stores close at 13:00 on weekends.
 The sale of alcohol on Sundays is forbidden.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.